Introducing vegan sausage patties!

 HOW AND WHERE TO USE VEGAN SAUSAGES

-These sausages are incredibly versatile, here are a few ideas on where to use it:
+These vegan sausage patties are incredibly versatile.
+Here are a few ideas on where to use them:

 - In stir-fries: Simply slice your sausages into thick slices and add to your vegetable stir-fries.

-- With noodles: Thinly sliced, perfect to add texture and protein to your noodle dishes.
+- With noodles: Thinly sliced, perfect for adding texture and protein to your noodle dishes.

 - In salads, spring rolls, wraps, and more!